Dempsy/dempsy-commons/README.md

 This API is a simple generalization of [Zookeeper's](https://zookeeper.apache.org/) API.
 It has an implementation that doesn't require zookeeper and also one that depends on zookeeper.
 All error handling is managed by the implementations and so it's much easier to code against than the raw zookeeper.
 Plus it allows the writing of unit tests against classes that use the API by plugging in a working Local implementation.

 This is an alternative to [Netflix's Curator](http://curator.apache.org/).
-It provides a decoupling from the underlying Zookeeper and makes code written against Zookeeper more resillient and easier to test.
+It provides a decoupling from the underlying Zookeeper and makes code written against Zookeeper more resilient and easier to test.

 ### Limitations